LANL-Seismoacoustics/pisces/docs/source/tutorial.tables.md

 **wftape**
-:   Waveform tape file header and descriptive information (not generally used)
+:   Waveform tape file header and descriptive information (not generally used) -->

-Below are entity-relationship diagrams for the CSS 3.0 schema from Anderson et al., (1990).
+Below are the entity-relationship diagrams for the CSS 3.0 schema from Anderson et al. (1990).

 #### Primary tables

+(only primary and unique keys are shown)

 ![primary tables](https://raw.github.com/jkmacc-LANL/pisces/dev/docs/data/css3_primary.png "primary tables")

 #### Lookup tables

+(only primary and unique keys are shown)

 ![lookup tables](https://raw.github.com/jkmacc-LANL/pisces/dev/docs/data/css3_lookup.png "lookup tables")

 Anderson, J., Farrell, W. E., Garcia, K., Given, J., and Swanger, H. (1990).
 Center for Seismic Studies version 3 database: Schema reference manual.
 Technical Report C90-01, Center for Seismic Studies, 1300 N. 17th Street, Suite 1450, Arlington, Virginia 22209-3871.

+### The Pisces implementation

+In order to maximize flexibility, Pisces implements CSS 3.0 schema with relatively few constraints.

+* Primary keys and unique keys are defined.
+* Foreign keys are not defined, and all joins must be explicit.
+* Ids (e.g. orid, wfid) are not automatically incremented, you must use a counter.
+* There are no indexes (internal database structures that speed up queries on certain columns or sets of columns).

 <!--
 In the ORM, **Python classes represent database tables, and instances of that class represent rows in a table.**